2x2, Workers, Friends, Home Church, the Truth, the Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New, Two by Twos

 by Helena Halpin

-My Grandmother, Mary Elizabeth, was married to Sidney Boyton Smith, who was Rector in Bondleigh, West Devon, England.
-Edward Cooney was my Grandmother’s brother, which made him my Great Uncle.
+My Grandmother, Mary Elizabeth, was born February 16, 1866 and on September 9, 1896 she married *Sydney Boyton Smith who was born September 21, 1865.
+He was an Episcopalian Rector in Bondleigh, West Devon, England.** Edward Cooney was my Grandmother’s brother, which made him my Great Uncle.
 My (maternal) Grandmother spoke fondly about her brother Edward.
-She loved him and his work and agreed with Edward’s way of living.* They were a very musical family and my mother, her brother Edward and their father (the Rector) often entertained the local people with musical evenings in various village halls.
+She loved him and his work and agreed with Edward’s way of living.
+They were a very musical family and my mother, her brother Edward and their father (the Rector) often entertained the local people with musical evenings in various village halls.

-Gans was offered financial help from the Church when her husband died in 1922 or 1923, which was a year or two before my parents were married.
+Gans was offered financial help from the Church when her husband died June 27, 1923, which was a year or two before my parents were married.
 She refused it because she felt it would be an immoral thing to do, in view of the way she felt about the Church.
-Although my Mum and her younger sister and brother were still in her care, Gans moved to a cottage in Newton Poppleford and trusted God to provide.
-Newton, Poppleford is a little place a few miles east of Exeter in Devonshire.
-I don't know when Gans and Edward's father died (William R. Cooney), but I think it must have been before the 1920's, as my mother spoke of visiting her grandparents as a girl.
+Although my Mum and her younger sister and brother were still in her care, Gans moved to a cottage in Newton Poppleford and trusted God to provide.*** Newton, Poppleford is a little place a few miles east of Exeter in Devonshire.
+Gans and Edward's father died (William R. Cooney) in September, 1924, and her mother died in December, 1917.**** My mother spoke of visiting her grandparents as a girl.

 Gans never returned to an organised Church.
 Often little groups of her friends worshipped in her home.
 I was only about 5-8 years old in those days and had to be quiet for what seemed like hours!
 I didn't take part in these meetings.
 Gans played the piano beautifully and I remember that we sang hymns and old folk songs and some made-up songs too.